-Keep in mind that, to get the maximum power limit and best factory boost clocks, you will need to switch to the OC Bios.
+Remember, to get the maximum power limit and best factory boost clocks, you will need to switch to the OC Bios.

-Naturally, with a higher power limit and factory overclock, this GPU is going to produce a lot more heat and that is definitely noticeable.
+Naturally, with a higher power limit and factory overclock, this GPU is going to produce a lot more heat, and that is definitely noticeable.

-While the TUF and X TRIO rarely went over 65 °C, the GAMING OC 8G quickly reached an average temperature of 70 °C. That is a lot more but, considering the performance you can gain with that extra heat, it doesn’t seem too bad.
+While the TUF and X TRIO rarely went over 65 °C, the GAMING OC 8G quickly reached an average temperature of 70 °C. That is a lot more, but considering the performance you can gain with that extra heat, it doesn’t seem too bad.

 The Best RTX 3070s – Which One Is For You?

-All three of these variants of NVIDIA’s RTX 3070 perform well in every aspect, while also coming at a fair price.
+All three of these variants of NVIDIA’s RTX 3070 perform well in every aspect while also coming at a fair price.
 The worst-case scenario is needing to pay $70 more than the Founders Edition.